 This history-rich and family-based farm is always ready to entertain its visitors and provide fresh produce.
 When it comes to pumpkins, the orange or white ones, the munchkins or gourds, they have it all to help you get into that fall ambiance.
 The pumpkins are sold by reservation and priced by weight.

 Besides picking your own produce, this place offers a particularly enticing event: Harvest Moon Hayride.
 It is intended for visitors to spend the night (from 6 a.m. to 10 p.m.) under the moonlight for a scenic ride.
 It includes a walk through the corn maze by flashlight, a bonfire and live music with a hot or cold choice of apple cider.
 Sounds quite tempting, right?

 In order to keep guests and staff safe, they have established a pick-your-own-admission option on their website to be able to organize and control the number of people in every event.

-Starting on the last weekend of September until October 31, pumpkin picking and hayrides will be waiting for you at Abma’s Farm.
+From now until October 31, pumpkin picking, hayrides and more fall events will be waiting for you at Abma’s Farm.

 This pumpkin picking farm in New Jersey stands out for maintaining family traditions.
 In light of that, scarecrow making, pumpkin decorations and mommy and me storytime events will continue to happen this fall.
-Like most pumpkin picking farms in NJ, reservations are a must in order to control the number of guests.
+Like most pumpkin picking farms in NJ, tickets must be purchased in advance in order to control the number of guests.

-Public hayrides are $17 per person and it includes free parking, a small pumpkin to take home and barnyard ticket admission.
-Private hayrides are also available for $300 per wagon.
+Public hayrides are $18 per person and it includes free parking, a small pumpkin to take home and barnyard ticket admission.
+Children under two years old are free.
+Private hayrides are also available for $500 per wagon.